A. Ekanayake Gunasinha

-Alexander Ekanayake Gunasinha (1 May 1891 – 1 August 1967) trade unionist and politician.
+Alexander Ekanayaka Goonesingha (1 May 1891 – 1 August 1967) was a Sri Lankan trade unionist and politician.
 A pioneering trade union leader, known as the "Father of the Labour Movement", he was the founder of the Ceylon Labour Party, Sri Lanka's first labour organisation.
 A former mayor of Colombo, he served as the Minister without portfolio, Minister of State and Chief Government Whip in the First Parliament of Sri Lanka and Ceylon's Ambassador to Burma and Indonesia.

 Early life

 A. E. Gunasinha was born 1 May 1891 in Kandy as the son of a tea estate superintendent, George Ekanayake Gunasinha.
 He first attended Dharmaraja College and completed his education at St. Joseph's College, Colombo and Wesley College, Colombo.
 Upon completion of his studies, he sought employment as a clerk in the Ceylon railway department, but later turned his attention to journalism.

 He was prominent in forming the "Young Lanka League" on 2 March 1915 along with barrister C. H. Z. Fernando, Edwin Wijeyeratne, A. P. Thambayah and Valantine Perera, later joined by Victor Corea, a lawyer from Chilaw in the fight against colonialism.
 He also formed the Gandhi Association – inspired by the Indian independence movement – and the Lanka Workers' Association.

 The 1915 riots resulted in the imprisonment of Gunasinha in May 1915, along with leaders with the likes of F.R.
 Senanayake, D.B.
 Jayatilaka, D. S. Senanayake, and many others including C. A. Hewavitharana and Henry Pedris, who was shot under martial law for crimes he did not commit.
 After being released from prison on 15 August, Gunasinha started the Journal The Nation to support the national freedom fight.

 His association with Anagarika Dharmapala, made him join the Temperance Movement and he made a significant impact on the Revivalist movement as well.